 Initial Assessment

-Where the activity is new to the person’s area of responsibility evidence shall be used from satisfactory completion of training and mentoring and shall be gathered from the person operating a Road Rail Excavator Crane
+Where the activity is new to the person’s area of responsibility evidence shall be used from satisfactory completion of training and mentoring and shall be gathered from the person operating an excavator crane.

 Where the person has been previously trained and has been completing the work for more than one year, performance evidence requirements defined in the element do not apply.
 The primary source of the evidence will be from detailed questioning supported by performance evidence recorded in a work experience log or other supporting documentation.